 Riding on a Sidewalk

 - Riding bicycles on sidewalks within the City limits is prohibited except in the following cases:

-- In non-business districts, children under the age of 16 may ride on sidewalks on bikes with wheels smaller than 24 inches.
+- In non-business districts, children under 16 may ride on sidewalks on bikes with wheels smaller than 24 inches.

 - Bicycles are permitted on sidepaths officially designated as bikeways.